antoniordf/antoniordf/README.md

 I have recently completed a Full-stack Software Engineering bootcamp at Le Wagon and built a mobile NFT Portfolio Tracker using Ruby on Rails.
 I also have experience using Python and Flask.

-I am really excited about the developments in Blockchain and Web3, and look forward to earn my stripes as a degen in that sector.

 - 🌱 I’m currently learning **Solidity and smart contract development**

 - 👯 I’m looking to collaborate on **Smart Contract, Blockchain and Web3 projects**